benadam11/benadam11/README.md

 # Hello, my name is Ben.
 I am a Designer / Developer living in Tempe, AZ.

-I am currently working at [GoDaddy](https://github.com/godaddy) as a UX Engineer working on the website builder platform.
+I am currently working at [Amazon](https://amazon.design/) as a Design Technologist working in the Devices Org.

 ### Side Projects: